ZenMagick/ZenMagick/zenmagick/plugins/catalog_manager/quickEdit/Readme.txt

 This is a Catalog Manager plugin to quickly edit all products of a selected category.

-It is possible to configure your own set of fields by creating a setting named 'plugins.quickEdit.fieldList' that contains a custom field mpa.
+It is possible to configure your own set of fields by creating a setting named 'plugins.quickEdit.fieldList' that contains a custom field map.

 <?php